Drumich/EDIBO/bash/readme.md

 . filename or bash filename (execute a file/script in bash)

-rm gg.txt (deletes a file)
-time ./ filename (shows how long you script loads)
+ps -a (shows bash things running (kill -9 12345 to stop it running)) rm gg.txt (deletes a file) time ./ filename (shows how long you script loads)
 echo $0 - ar kādu termināli strādā